ussof/dgm-wis-crews/README.md

 DGM Workshop page on WIS Metadata

-### Markdown
+### About the workshop

-Markdown is a lightweight and easy-to-use syntax for styling your writing.
-It includes conventions for
+This workshop is co organazied by DGM and WMO under the CREWS initiative CREWS is a mechanism that funds Least Developed Countries (LDC) and Small Island Developing States (SIDS) for risk informed early warning services, implemented by 3 partners, based on clear operational procedures.

 ```markdown
 Syntax highlighted code block